Our Local Project Officers

 Michelle is a social worker by background having worked in the government, non-government, charitable and academic sectors in NSW and Northern Territory.
 Michelle has worked in the complex and sensitive areas of domestic violence, grief and loss, elder abuse, sexual health, child sexual abuse and women in the criminal justice system, managing several challenging projects.
 She has an ongoing commitment and passion for human rights and social justice in Australia aiming to bridge the gap between the advantaged and less advantaged in society.

-Local Project Officer – Rural Mental Health Partnership
+Research Associate – Rural Mental Health Partnership

-Covers Illawarra Shoalhaven NSW Local Health District
+Covers Illawarra / Shoalhaven Local Health Districts